top of page

 Plastic jar of whole bay leaves, for financial consistency, labeled "Whole Bay Leaves" with a green label and black lid.
 Text says "Net Wt: 2 oz (57g)."

-Money coaching prompt: Write a clear money goal on a bay leaf, then place it in the same spot you keep your budget tracker.
-Every week, you review your spending, move that leaf to a jar as a visible marker of consistency.
+Money coaching prompt: Write a clear money goal on a bay leaf, then place it in the same spot where you keep your budget tracker.
+Each week, as you review your spending, move that leaf to a jar as a visible marker of consistency.

 3) Cinnamon

 Cinnamon has a long history as a valuable commodity.
-Encyclopaedia Britannica notes that cinnamon was once more valuable than gold and later became highly profitable in trade.
+According to Encyclopaedia Britannica, cinnamon was once more valuable than gold and later became highly profitable in trade.

 Money coaching prompt: Use cinnamon as a reminder that small things add up.
 Pair it with a weekly savings transfer, even if it is modest, and track the total monthly deposits to prove progress.